Borda (crater)

 Borda is a lunar impact crater that lies between Santbech to the north-northwest and Reichenbach slightly further away to the south-southeast.
 It was named after French astronomer Jean-Charles de Borda.
 It has a low rim that is broken along the southeast by a smaller crater.
 The rim is intruded into by another small crater along the southwest side, and there is an irregular cleft along the northwest face.
 There is a central peak at the midpoint of the floor.

+Satellite craters

+By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Borda.
+It has overlapping craters.